kgooderhodges/hodges_k_brown_g_musicMixer/README.md

 # The Aesthetic Interpretor

-## Take the aesthetic icons that speak to you and drop them in the interpretor.
+## Drag the aesthetic icons that speak to your soul and drop them in the interpretor.
+What does your soul sound like?

-## Then kick back and listen to the sounds of your Aesthetic come to life in layers of Lofi Vaporwave Chill-hop.
+## Kick back and listen to the sounds of your Aesthetic come to life in layers of Lofi Vaporwave Chill-hop.

+### Check your vibe at the top right and see how you feel with 3 choices of background sound.
+Guaranteed to move you.

-### Or keep mixing things around until you find the track that speaks to you the most
+### Keep mixing things around until you find the track that speaks to you the most.

-### Created With HTML, CSS, and JavaScript
+#### Created With HTML, CSS, and JavaScript

-### Gavin Brown and Katie Hodges 2020
+#### Gavin Brown and Katie Hodges 2020